 Or maybe I just have the holiday version of bored housewife syndrome.
-My kids are wonderful, my marriage is not only functional but pretty happy as well.
+My kids are wonderful, my marriage is not only functional, but pretty amazing as well.
 The bills are getting paid.

 But I feel like I have missed Jesus somewhere along the way.

 I’m not sure how or why, really.
 I have had Christmas Carols playing since before Thanksgiving.
-I made sure to check materialism at the door and avoid the mall.
+I have avoided the crowded mall.
 We have been charitable.
 We have done advent readings with the kids (okay fine I stopped after day 4).

 What have I done wrong.
 Why am I missing Jesus?

 I was overcome a couple of days ago with a yearning to find Him.
-I know all kinds of actions can be worship if my heart is set on glorifying God – so maybe that was my problem this year; I simply didn’t love God enough in the hanging of the stockings and lighting of the lights and writing of the checks.
+I know in my head that all kinds of actions can be worship if my heart is set on glorifying God, so maybe that was my problem this year?
+Have I simply not loved God enough in the hanging of the stockings and lighting of the lights and baking of the cookies?